RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-8-Capturing-Data-and-Validation-Errors.md

-﻿In the previous step we captured the form variable manually, one at a time and we didn't check for errors in binding.
+In the previous step we captured the form variable manually, one at a time and we didn't check for errors in binding.
 Let's take a look and see how to simplify the capture process and do some basic error tracking and displaying of errors.

 ### Capturing Form Data with Request.UnbindFormVars()
 If you are binding to objects - as I recommend you do using SCATTER NAME and GATHER NAME - you can unbind form variables into objects more easily by using the [Request.UnbindFormVars()](VFPS://Topic/_4FH15YHRR) method.
 This method takes an object as an input and reads form variables with the same name as its properties, assigning property values and doing automatic type conversion.
 The function also captures binding errors (invalid numeric or date values for example) and returns you an error collection.